ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-plugins.md

 Options:

-  -h, --help                  output usage information --install                   *If plugin [name] is provided, install it using --npmVersion, --gitUrl or --path.
-Otherwise, (re-)install all listed plugins
+  -h, --help                  output usage information --install                   *If plugin [name] is provided, installs it using --npmVersion, --gitUrl or --path.
+Otherwise, (re-)installs all listed plugins
-  --get                       *Gets the plugin [name] current stored configuration --set <JSONObject>          *Updates the plugin configuration with new properties --replace <JSONObject>      *Replaces a plugin configuration with a new one --unset <property>          *Deletes the property [property] from the plugin configuration --remove                    *Remove the supplied plugin [name] from Kuzzle --activate                  *Mark the plugin as "activated" (Kuzzle ignores deactivated plugins) --deactivate                *Mark the plugin as "deactivated" (Kuzzle ignores deactivated plugins) -v, --npmVersion <version>  Install plugin <version> from NPM (work only with --install) -u, --gitUrl <url>          Install plugin from a GIT repo <url> (work only with --install) -p, --path <path>           Install a plugin from directory <path> (work only with --install)
+  --get                       *Gets the plugin [name] current stored configuration --set <JSONObject>          *Updates the plugin configuration with new properties --replace <JSONObject>      *Replaces a plugin configuration with a new one --unset <property>          *Deletes the property [property] from the plugin configuration --remove                    *Removes the supplied plugin [name] from Kuzzle --activate                  *Marks the plugin as "activated" (Kuzzle ignores deactivated plugins) --deactivate                *Marks the plugin as "deactivated" (Kuzzle ignores deactivated plugins) -v, --npmVersion <version>  Installs plugin <version> from NPM (work only with --install) -u, --gitUrl <url>          Installs plugin from a GIT repo <url> (work only with --install) -p, --path <path>           Installs a plugin from directory <path> (work only with --install)

 $
 ```